bensutherland/ms_scallop_popgen/README.md

 `./00-scripts/04_prepare_population_map.sh`

-## 2. Align samples and quality filter on samples
+## 2. stacks_workflow - align samples and quality filter on samples
+Execute all commands from within the `stacks_workflow` repository.

 ### a.
 Align samples against the reference genome
 Index the reference genome with bwa:
 `bwa index <ref_genome>`